Roast a whole chicken Vary the theme and flavor of the meal with creative spice combinations

 Place in oven and roast for about 1? hours, or until the leg joint wiggles easily and the juice runs clear if you poke a knife in the thigh joint.
 Remove chicken to a serving platter and let sit at room temperature for at least 15 minutes before carving.

-Kim Davaz of Eugene writes the biweekly Eating In column.
+Kim Davaz of Eugene writes the Eating In column for The Register-Guard.